-- Network setup with other computers or to the site or building LAN.
+- Network setup with other computers, or to the site or building LAN.

 - Customization of the system.

-- Method development and testing.
+- Method development and testing

-- Analysis of customer standards or samples.
+- Analysis of customer standards or samples

 - Testing against the instrument performance specification.
-(Operational qualification and performance verification services, OQ/PV, can be purchased separately.)

-If you need assistance beyond this installation service, please contact your local Agilent Technologies office.
+If you need assistance beyond this installation service, please contact your local Agilent office.
 Assistance with installation and with user-specific services and applications is available and will be contracted separately.